 8.3 Any Export Controlled Materials must be destroyed or securely stored so it cannot be accessed by unauthorized personnel at the completion of a project.

-8.3.1 If sending Export Control Material to SWAP please contact the Export Control Office.
+8.3.1 If sending Export Controlled Material to SWAP, please contact the Export Control Office.

 9.0 Training

-9.1 All those involved with a project that utilizes Export Controlled Material will sign a document acknowledging receipt and understanding of this TCP (see Attachment A).
+9.1 All persons with access to a project that utilizes Export Controlled Material will sign a document acknowledging receipt and understanding of this TCP (see Attachment A).

 9.2 After an export control project has been authorized but before work begins, all personnel involved must take training to ensure compliance with the TCP.